Services During COVID-19

 Spays and Neuters

-Spay and neuter surgery is being done, however with decreased availability.
+Spay and neuter surgery is being done, however there is still some decreased availability.
 Please book your spay or neuter surgery well in advance (we will discuss all of this with you at your puppy/kitten appointments).

-Dental procedures are being done, however with decreased availability.
+Dental procedures are being done and, as with surgery, may have some decreased availability.
 We will accommodate your pet’s needs, ensuring urgent surgeries are prioritized, so wait times will be longer.
 As with urgent surgeries, urgent dental procedures will be considered on a case-by-case basis, and may be postponed with appropriate medical treatment, performed in-clinic, or referred to a specialist clinic.

 Grooming appointments are available.
-Grooming is quite busy, so book early – there may be a longer than usual wait time.
+Grooming is very busy this year, so book early – there may be a longer than usual wait time.

 Non-routine care continues at Animal Care Clinic.
 If you are concerned about your pet, please contact us.
 Based on the situation, we will recommend either a virtual appointment or an in-clinic appointment.
 Remember: Do not come to the clinic without calling first.